 WILL YOU HAVE PACERS?

 There are no pacers for the Battleship 12K.
-Runners will be assigned to Corrals according to their expected finish times.
-These will be printed on the back of your race bib.
-Please report to your assigned starting corral to help maintain a safer course and a better runner experience.
+We will assign runners to corrals based on their anticipated finish times.
+Assignments will be included in your race confirmation email that you will receive the week of the race.
+Corrals with pace signs will be marked in the start chute.
+Please report to your assigned corral area.
+The faster runners will be in the front, the slower runners will be in the back.
 All Corrals have the same race start time with no set time gaps or delays between the corrals.
 Please pay attention to race announcements, on-site signage and instructions.

 CAN I HAVE CELL PHONES, FRIENDS, STROLLERS, DOGS ON THE COURSE?